Oxnard Airport: Facilities and aircraft

 Oxnard Airport covers 230 acres (93 ha) at an elevation of 45 feet (14 m) above mean sea level.
 Its one runway, 7/25, is 5,953 by 100 feet (1,814 x 30 m) asphalt.
 Fuel, parking and hangar space is available from private vendors at the airport.

 In 2010 the airport had 55,323 aircraft operations, average 151 per day: 92% general aviation, 8% air taxi, and <1% military.
 157 aircraft were then based at this airport: 79% single-engine, 17% multi-engine, and 5% helicopter.

-In 2025, a recreational skydiving company began offering tandem jumps with five- to seven-minute fall within sight of the Pacific Ocean.
+In 2025, iSkydive, a recreational skydiving company began offering tandem jumps with five- to seven-minute fall within sight of the Pacific Ocean.
 Formerly based at the Camarillo Airport, the move allowed take off and touchdown to occur at the airport.
 A landing zone in Somis was used when taking off from the Camarillo Airport which was retained for use when the marine layer is thick in Oxnard.

 Fixed-Base Operators

-AXIS Air – A full-service FBO offering premium hangar leasing, aircraft parking, fueling, ground handling, and concierge services.
+AXIS Air is a full-service FBO that offers premium hangar leasing, aircraft parking, fueling, ground handling, and concierge services.
 Located on the Oxnard Airport ramp, AXIS Air’s facility also includes the historic DC-3 Mainliner, adding both heritage and inspiration to the airport experience.